vipulnaik/working-drafts/ark/arithmetic-of-density.md

 1. **The density ladder's thresholds are the engine caps, not artefacts.** 1/2 and 1/3 are fused-class values at F = 2 and F = 3; **1/4 is the two-part cap; 1/9 is the three-part cap; 1/16 is the four-part cap.** The thresholds that appear throughout the other two documents — δ₀^even = 1/4, Theorem E.1's 1/9, Corollary F.3's 1/16 — are all the same quantity read at different k.
 2. **The parity asymmetry is multiplicative in origin, not additive.** Even n has 2 | n, so F = 2 is available whenever n/2 is a prime power, giving density 1/2.
 Odd n has F ≥ 3, capping the multiplicative engine at 1/3; and its two-part route needs the *even* part to be a power of 2, which is scarce.
 So odd n loses on both engines at once — and the loss is a matter of caps, not of representation counts: both Bateman–Horn systems supply ~n/log³n where they are soluble at all (§§3.1–3.3).
 3. **The ladder's hypothesis is checkable, not merely conjectural.** Whether a given n admits the representation its family needs costs O(n/log n) to decide, against n^2.9 to compute B(n).
-Verified well past the table, with the largest failure at n = 28,993 (§3.5), so the conditional statements are unconditional over a range two orders of magnitude past the table.
+Verified to 10⁷, with no failure above n = 96,568 and none new beyond 2×10⁵ (§3.5), so the conditional statements are unconditional over a range two orders of magnitude past the table.
 4. **The ceiling splits by residue class mod 12, for both parities**, from local obstructions at ℓ = 2 and ℓ = 3 — and those are the only two moduli that can obstruct, because each system is three linear polynomials so ω(ℓ) ≤ 3 < ℓ for ℓ ≥ 5.
 Six distinct constants result, from 1/4 down to 0.05051, each met by the constructions to within 2% (§3.3).
+5. **One global floor covers everything.** Collapsing the six class constants and the finite exceptional set into a single number: **δ(n) ≥ 0.02 for every composite non-prime-power n**, conjecturally, with the observed floor 0.02504 at n = 3239 and the extremal class n ≡ 11 (mod 12) throughout (§5).
-5. **The multiplicative engine covers a density-zero set, so asymptotically the additive engine is everything.** The fraction of n with ω(n) = 2 thins like log log n / log n — measured at 52% below 2000 but 29% near 10⁶.
+6. **The multiplicative engine covers a density-zero set, so asymptotically the additive engine is everything.** The fraction of n with ω(n) = 2 thins like log log n / log n — measured at 52% below 2000 but 29% near 10⁶.
 So the asymptotic behaviour of μ is governed entirely by the Hardy–Littlewood side, and the observed density floor should be expected to drift downward as the fused family's reach recedes.

 ---